-Drama has considerable involvement in a range of activities including the Sheilah Winn Shakespeare competition and One Act Play festival where they have achieved highly in recent years.
-At Years 11, 12 and 13, Drama students produce and perform high-quality dramatic pieces to small live audiences.
+Drama has considerable involvement in a range of activities including the One Act Play festival where they have achieved highly in recent years.
+At Years 11, 12 and 13, Drama students produce and perform high-quality dramatic pieces to small live audiences where there is a focus on NZ Theatre.
 Every year, we produce a successful school Musical involving a number of students from all levels of the school covering a range of areas in the Performing Arts.
-The Senior Performing Arts classes are involved with local theatre group productions and they also work with local event production companies.
+The Senior Performing Arts classes are involved with local theatre group productions such as Showbiz, Remarkables Theatre, and Whirlwind Productions.
+They also work with local companies such as TomTom Productions and Soundpeople.